nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`type` (required)
+      - Application type:
+        :samp:`external`
-      - Application type: :samp:`external` (Go and Node.js), :samp:`java`,
+        (Go and Node.js),
+        :samp:`java`,
+        :samp:`perl`,
+        :samp:`php`,
+        :samp:`python`,
-        :samp:`perl`, :samp:`php`, :samp:`python`, or :samp:`ruby`.
+        or :samp:`ruby`.

-        Except with :samp:`external`, you can detail the runtime version:
+        Except with :samp:`external`,
+        you can detail the runtime version:
-        :samp:`"type": "python 3"`, :samp:`"type": "python 3.4"`, or even
+        :samp:`"type": "python 3"`,
+        :samp:`"type": "python 3.4"`,
+        or even
         :samp:`"type": "python 3.4.9rc1"`.
-Unit searches its modules and uses the latest matching one, reporting an error if none match.
+        Unit searches its modules
+        and uses the latest matching one,
+        reporting an error if none match.

-        For example, if you have only one PHP module, 7.1.9, it matches :samp:`"php"`, :samp:`"php 7"`, :samp:`"php 7.1"`, and :samp:`"php
+        For example, if you have only one PHP module, 7.1.9,
+        it matches :samp:`"php"`,
+        :samp:`"php 7"`,
+        :samp:`"php 7.1"`,
+        and :samp:`"php 7.1.9"`.
-        7.1.9"`.
-If you have modules for versions 7.0.2 and 7.0.23, set :samp:`"type": "php 7.0.2"` to specify the former; otherwise, PHP |_|
+        If you have modules for versions 7.0.2 and 7.0.23, set :samp:`"type": "php 7.0.2"` to specify the former;
-        7.0.23 will be used.
+        otherwise, PHP |_| 7.0.23 will be used.

     * - :samp:`limits`
       - Object; accepts two integer options, :samp:`timeout` and :samp:`requests`.
         Their values govern the life cycle of an application process.
-For details, see :ref:`here <configuration-proc-mgmt-lmts>`.
+        For details, see
+        :ref:`here <configuration-proc-mgmt-lmts>`.

     * - :samp:`processes`
-      - Integer or object; integer sets a static number of app processes, whereas object options :samp:`max`, :samp:`spare`, and :samp:`idle_timeout` enable dynamic management.
-For details, see :ref:`here <configuration-proc-mgmt-prcs>`.
+      - Integer or object;
+        integer sets a static number of app processes, and object options :samp:`max`,
+        :samp:`spare`,
+        and :samp:`idle_timeout`
+        enable dynamic management.
+        For details, see
+        :ref:`here <configuration-proc-mgmt-prcs>`.

         The default is 1.

     * - :samp:`working_directory`
+      - String;
+        the app's working directory.

+        The default is
-      - The app's working directory.
-If not set, the Unit daemon's working directory is used.
+        the working directory
+        of Unit's
+        :ref:`main process <sec-processes>`.

     * - :samp:`user`
+      - String;
+        username that runs the
+        :ref:`app process <sec-processes>`.

-      - Username that runs the app process.
-If not set, the username configured at :ref:`build time <source-config-src>` or :ref:`at startup <source-startup>` to run Unit's non-privileged :ref:`processes <security-apps>` is used.
+        The default is the username configured at :ref:`build time <source-config-src>`
+        or at
+        :ref:`startup <source-startup>`.

     * - :samp:`group`
+      - String;
-      - Group name that runs the app process.
-If not set, the :samp:`user`'s primary group is used.
+        group name that runs the
+        :ref:`app process <sec-processes>`.

+        The default is the :samp:`user`'s primary group.

     * - :samp:`environment`
+      - String-valued object;
-      - Environment variables to be passed to the application.
+        environment variables to be passed to the app.

 Also, you need to set :samp:`type`-specific options to run the app.
+This
-This :ref:`Python app <configuration-python>` uses :samp:`path` and :samp:`module`:
+:ref:`Python app <configuration-python>`
+sets :samp:`path` and :samp:`module`:

 .. code-block:: json